-Playing the ‘ukulele is easy compared to most instruments.
-Four strings, about two octaves – it really is a simple instrument on the surface.
-But you can make a lot of beautiful music with an ‘ukulele.
+Playing the ‘ukulele is fairly easy compared to most instruments.
+Four strings, about two octaves – it really is simple on the surface.
+But as you dig deeper and deeper into the core of what makes tick, you’ll find that the ‘ukulele can be as complex as you desire.
 The only boundaries are the ones in your mind.

 Lessons by Playing Level: